guoxuesong/pikebox/README.md

 ## Features

 * Class template and static data
-* Some useful modules for pike
+* Multi-class template, AKA MCS.
 * Support in-line C/Java code in pike, AKA spear.
-* Multi-class template, AKA MCS.
+* Some useful modules for pike or spear
 * Some tools to make coding easier, run box.sh.

 ## Class template and static data